Oichkatzelesfrettschen/lites/README.md

 For an overview of the available releases and a script that can generate diff patches between them, see [docs/HISTORY.md](docs/HISTORY.md).

+## Directory layout

+The repository now follows a simplified hierarchy.
+Core kernel code lives in `core/` while hardware drivers reside in `drivers/`.
+Libraries shared by the servers and tests live under `libs/` and the POSIX and capability aware services themselves in `servers/`.
+Small command line utilities have been gathered in `util/` and demonstration programs live in `examples/`.
+External code that needs to remain in-tree is stored in `third_party/`.
+Older release snapshots can be found in the top level `Historical Archives/` directory.

 The file `johannes_helander-unix_under_mach-the_lites_server.pdf` in this repository contains a comprehensive thesis describing Lites' design in